Brandon Lee: Death

 On March 31, 1993, Lee was filming a scene for the film The Crow in which his character is shot and killed by thugs.
 In the scene, Lee's character walks into his apartment and discovers his fiancée being beaten and raped, and a thug played by actor Michael Massee fires a Smith & Wesson Model 629 .44 Magnum revolver at Lee's character as he walks into the room.

 In a film shoot prior to the fatal scene, the gun that was used as a prop (a real revolver) was loaded with improperly made dummy rounds, improvised from live cartridges that had the powder charges removed by the special effects crew, so in close-ups the revolver would show normal-looking ammunition.
-However, the crew neglected to remove the primers from the cartridges, and at some point before the fatal event, one of the rounds had been fired.
-Although there were no powder charges, the energy from the ignited primer was enough to separate the bullet from the casing and push it part-way into the gun barrel, where it got stuck—a dangerous condition known as a squib load.

 During the fatal scene, which called for the revolver to be fired at Lee from a distance of 3.6–4.5 m, the dummy cartridges were replaced with blank rounds, which contained a powder charge and the primer, but no solid bullet, allowing the gun to be fired with sound and flash effects without the risk of an actual projectile.
-However, the gun was not properly checked and cleared before the blank was fired, and the dummy bullet previously lodged in the barrel was then propelled forward by the blank's propellant and shot out the muzzle with almost the same force as if the round were live, striking Lee in the abdomen.
+However, the gun was not properly checked and cleared before the blank was fired, and a piece of the dummy bullet was lodged in the barrel - resulting in a condition known as a squib load.
+That piece of plastic was then propelled forward by the blank's propellant and shot out the muzzle with almost the same force as if the round were live, striking Lee in the abdomen at lethal velocity.